 The Museu d'Art Contemporani de Barcelona (MACBA) is a museum for modern art with mostly works by Spanish and Catalan artists from the 1950s onwards.

-the MUHBA, or Museu d'Historia de Barcelona is the historical museum that tells the history of the city and is located on the Plaça del Rei behind the cathedral.
+The MUHBA, or Museu d'Historia de Barcelona is the history museum that tells the history of the city and is located on the Plaça del Rei behind the cathedral.

 Part of the Camp Nou Experience tour is a visit to the FC Barcelona museum with all the major trophies the football club has won.

 Moco Museum Barcelona houses a stunning collection of modern and contemporary art in the former noble residence, Palacio Cervelló.
 Moco is proud to bring our evolving collection – from proven masters Basquiat, Banksy & KAWS to rising talent and digital immersive art – to art enthusiasts worldwide.

 El Poble Espanyol means 'Spanish village' and is an open-air museum on Montjuïc hill.
 Many famous houses from Spain have been recreated in this village

 The World of Banksy

 For the first time in Barcelona, The World of Banksy will take you on an enchanting journey with the master of street art.
 More than 100 works in a new venue in central Barcelona.
 The different works of the artist are divided into 2,000 square meters, divided into 3 floors, where each floor represents a country: United Kingdom, France and the United States.
 Don’t wait any longer and prepare your visit!

 The Museu de la Xocolata tells the history of Barcelona using chocolate and cacao; chocolate sculptures and tasting chocolate.